“D-Day has come and gone!” - the reason why Tyson Fury vs Anthony Joshua is off

 Anthony Joshua vs Tyson Fury 2022: Principality Stadium fight “officially over” - reason why and what next?

-The WBC World Champion gave Joshua an ultimatum on Sunday to sign the contract to make the ‘Battle of Britain’ official.
+The WBC World Champion gave Joshua an ultimatum on Sunday to sign the contract to make the ‘Battle of Britain’ official - but it has not been m

 One of the most-anticipated heavyweight clashes of this generation - Anthony Joshua vs Tyson Fury - has now been cancelled.